FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.txt

 == Additional source replacement

+= Since build 600:
+Based on base version 3.17.0:
+Source files of libpng are updated to 1.6.17 from 1.6.16.
+Get the libpng source from http://sourceforge.net/projects/libpng/files/libpng16/1.6.17/lpng1617.7z .
+Source files of libjpeg-turbo are required to replace libjpeg in original FreeImage source distribution.
+Get the libjpeg-turbo source from http://sourceforge.net/projects/libjpeg-turbo/files/1.4.0/libjpeg-turbo-1.4.0.tar.gz .
+(This version contains the newest release of zlib 1.2.8, no need to change.)

 = Since build 520:
 Based on base version 3.16.0:
 Source files of libpng are updated to 1.6.12 from 1.6.10.